Lola T190 car-by-car histories

 Ron Coburn (Wixon, MI), drove a #96 '69 Lola 190' at HSR Mid-Ohio Aug 1993.
 By 2011, this car had fallen into disrepair and was one of a group of largely stripped T190 and T192 monocoques acquired from Bud Bennett by Eric Haga.
 In all Haga received four T190 models and two T192s.
 Although the ex-Coburn car had lost its corners, engine and gearbox, it still had the same bodywork and odd extended roll hoop as seen in 1993.
-It was next seen when advertised on Chuck Haines' Can Am Cars Ltd website with a note that it was "last raced in 1993 in SVRA at Mid-Ohio by Ron Coburn" and pictures showing Coburn's red #96 livery.
+It was next seen when advertised on the website of Chuck Haines' Can Am Cars Ltd (St Louis, MO) with a note that it was "last raced in 1993 in SVRA at Mid-Ohio by Ron Coburn" and pictures showing Coburn's red #96 livery.
 Still on Chuck's website in June 2015.

 Ian Webb remembers buying a written off T190 from Belgium.
 The suspension ended up on a Lola T70 Mk3B.

 As the chassis numbers used here come from a variety of sources, the table below shows the reasoning behind each identification.

 |Hansen||190/F1/1||Invoiced to Haas 9 Dec 1969.
 Not presently clear on Hansen link.|